It’s that time of year. Invitations to graduations and weddings start filling your calendar.

-It can be overwhelming not only for your time but also your finances.
-Before RSVPing “yes,” making travel plans, and buying gifts, check your finances.
+It can be overwhelming not only for your time but also for your finances.
+Before RSVPing “yes” to the invitation, check your finances.

 Can you cut back spending in some areas to afford traveling and buying gifts?